Japanese Studies Department Information

 The Center for Japanese Studies (CJS) promotes and disseminates research on Japan, fosters communication among diverse disciplines, and encourages new approaches in the understanding of Japan and its place in the world.
 Founded in 1947, CJS is the oldest interdisciplinary center in the United States devoted exclusively to Japanese Studies.
 CJS is also part of the University of Michigan's U.S. Department of Education Title VI East Asia National Resource Center, along with the Center for Chinese Studies and the Nam Center for Korean Studies.
 The Center supports a community of over forty Japan area specialists who teach and pursue research in the University's various departments and professional schools.

 The Center for Japanese Studies offers a broad, interdisciplinary approach to the study of Japan at the Master's level.
-Undergraduates may pursue Japanese Studies through the Asian Studies major or Asian Studies minor of the Department of Asian Languages and Cultures.
+Undergraduates may pursue Japanese Studies through the Asian Studies concentration or Asian Studies academic minor of the Department of Asian Languages and Cultures.

 The Kyoto Consortium for Japanese Studies (KCJS) is an undergraduate academic year program in Kyoto co-sponsored by fourteen universities in the United States, including the University of Michigan.
 This center, developed in cooperation with Kyoto University, opened in September of 1989.
 The program provides a select group of undergraduates and graduating seniors with an academically challenging course of study in Japanese language and culture.
 Prerequisites: at least two years of prior enrollment in Japanese language courses at the college level (five hours per week minimum).
 A limited number of students may be admitted for single semester study in the fall or spring.
 Applications are available from the Center for Global and Intercultural Study (CGIS).
 KCJS also offers a six-week intensive summer program in advanced and classical Japanese for highly motivated undergraduate and graduate students who have completed three years of Japanese or equivalent.
 Application deadline: March 1.
 For more information and application, see kcjssummer.columbia.edu.